EdwinGuzman/parserinator/README.md

                         "image": ['name', 'height', 'width', 'uri']
                     },
                     options = {
-                        // This endpoint is optional and will fetch /bikes/:id if it that page was reached
+                        // The following properties are optional.
+If a specific
+                        // parameter is passed, it will be fetched.
                         endpoint: $stateParams.id,
                         includes: includes,
                         fields: fields